 - Design space exploration

-- Managing failures and lessons learned using real-world scenarios and examples
+- Managing failures, identifying failure patterns, and lessons learned in the real-world

 - Test failure generation using AI techniques